inaimathi/langnostic/resources/posts/zippers-and-clj.md

 However.

-I don't like the JVM.
+- I don't like the JVM.
 It's slow as balls, its' deployment options are less than ideal for my purposes, its' error system is at best useless, and Clojure without it [is unlikely](https://old.reddit.com/r/Clojure/comments/6hhg1h/why_isnt_there_a_compiled_or_interpreted_clojure/diz006j/).
-Clojurescript build incompatiblities are, if anything, worse[^theres-absolutel-a-reason].
-Finally, I don't like the underlying [licensing decisions](https://clojure.org/community/license).
+- Clojurescript build incompatiblities are, if anything, worse[^theres-absolutely-a-reason].
+- I don't like the underlying [licensing decisions](https://clojure.org/community/license).

 These are deep reasons to stay away.
 They're not the sort of thing I can paper over with a library or two.
 Fixing them would mean a superhuman amount of work poured into the underlying technical and social infrastructure, and I'm not into it.
+I wouldn't be into it even if the community was interested in heading that way, and near as I can tell, they're not particularly.

-[^theres-absolutel-a-reason]: There's a reason that [`langnostic.js`](/static/js/langnostic.js) is a raw JS file, rather than compiled from `clojurescript` source, and that reason is like 90% that the compilation process is nontrivial to set up.
+[^theres-absolutely-a-reason]: There's a reason that [`langnostic.js`](/static/js/langnostic.js) is a raw JS file, rather than compiled from `clojurescript` source, and that reason is like 90% that the compilation process is nontrivial to set up.

-Whether or not I think _you_ should probably learn Clojure as _your_ first[^note-that-i-say] lisp, it definitely wasn't _my_ first lisp.
+Whether or not I think _you_ should learn Clojure as _your_ first[^note-that-i-say] lisp, it definitely wasn't _my_ first lisp.
 The more uniform, mostly-better-thought-out interface, lack of historical baggage and functional data structures are not enough to pull me all the way over.

 [^note-that-i-say]: "First", not "only".
 You can probably make educated guesses about which other ones I think you should learn.

 It _is_ enough for me to start plotting a smash-and-grab of as much of the stuff I like as I can carry.
 Which is exactly what [`clj`](https://github.com/inaimathi/clj) represents.
 As of this writing, it defines and exports exactly four symbols: `if-let`, `when-let`, `->` and `->>`.
 This is a tiny beginning of the list, and I fully plan to put something more substantial together using [`cl-hamt`](https://quickref.common-lisp.net/cl-hamt.html), [`named-readtables`](https://common-lisp.net/project/named-readtables/#important_api_idiosyncrasies), [`test-utils`](https://github.com/inaimathi/test-utils) and possibly [`optima`](https://quickref.common-lisp.net/optima.html).
-Stay tuned; this is just the start, but it's not the focus today.
+Stay tuned to that repo if you're interested, but it's not the focus today.

 ## `cl-zipper`

-Like I said, the thing that percipitated this thought was having used the Clojure Zipper implementation.
+The thing that percipitated this thought was having used the Clojure Zipper implementation.
 So, obviously, this is something I want next time I need to manipulate trees in Common Lisp.
-The paper is [here](https://www.st.cs.uni-saarland.de/edu/seminare/2005/advanced-fp/docs/huet-zipper.pdf), and unless you have a terminal phobia of datastructures[^in-which-case-why], you should totally read it.
-It's six pages, they're light, one of them is spent on the intro and references, and one more is spent on margins.
+The paper is [here](https://www.st.cs.uni-saarland.de/edu/seminare/2005/advanced-fp/docs/huet-zipper.pdf), and unless you have a terminal phobia of datastructures[^in-which-case-why], you should go read it.
+It's six pages, they're light, and one of them taken up by the intro and references.

 [^in-which-case-why]: In which case, why are you here?
 This blog could kill you accidentally with an errant click or two.
 You should probably just go do something else.

 The operations defined in the paper are `left`, `right`, `up`, `down`, `insert_right`, `insert_left`, `insert_down` and `delete`.
 There's a few conveniences defined for the Clojure version, and I've implemented some of my own stuff too.
-There's also, oddly, a couple ways that the Clojure version and original paper conflict [:TODO - reword].
-I have some idea why that is in a couple places, but others seem arbitrary.
-We'll get to all of it.
 Lets go through [the main file](https://github.com/inaimathi/cl-zipper/blob/master/src/cl-zipper.lisp) in [almost-literate](http://inaimathi.ca/archive/by-tag/almost-literate-programming) style.

 First up, we have constructors.